KhaledMahmoudSaeed/IEEE-Backend/PHP/Security.md

 1. Always put your sentive functions or classes in seperate directory(Privte) and then include it in your main page to prevent hacker from editing your functions or classes
 1. Always use .php extention when you want save data or some strings because php file executs in server (server-side scripting language) so no output will appear unless .txt or .json
 1. include function convertany file to PHP file so it could be so dangerous if hacker send to you a foto for example for profile and have a PHP code to get info about DB or directories or anything and that can be done by txt or json or any typeof file so toprevent this write this code
+1. You have to make a unique class for functions that interact with each table in your database so if there any different data come from another one you know there is a problem.
+1. When you want write a qurey it is most better if you put your queries into funcations in classes so you prevent hacker from editing the qurey or get whole database by using some speical characters that will get what they want.

+1. Keep your functions empty from any globel variables **as you can** just use them in the main ,and give little inforamtion when any error occures.

+1. **Principle of least privilege** In any login system must restrict premissions and privilege ,for example admin has access to users and editor depends on logic higher rank has access to lower and not the opposite

 ```php
 $page=isset($_GET['page']?$_GET['page'] :"home");